-Clothing and equipment must be kept

-When your boots need repairing, tie a label on them, indicating clearly No., rank, name. hut No. and take them to the Equipment Store.
+Clothing and equipment must be kept clean and in good repair.
+When your boots need repairing, tie a label on them, indicating clearly No., rank, name hut No. and take them to the Equipment Store.
 Give in your name to the N.C.O. i/c Hut if you need articles of clothing

 DAILY ROUTINE ORDERS.

 Daily Routine Orders, as printed from day to day, are for your information and not merely because the Orderly Room staff want a job of work to do.
+They contain orders and routine for the Unit and concern YOU personally.

+READ THEM.
+Your name may appear whem are there may be an order which you

+DINING HALL

-They contain orders and routine for the Unit and concern YOU READ THEM.
-Your name may appear on them or there may be an order which you have to obey.
-REMEMBER, IGNORANCE OF ORDERS IS NO EXCUSE.
-DINING HALL Attend punctually and assist in keeping dining hall clean and tidy.
-Don't throw food about: you would do so at home, besides it is a CRIMIN DRESS-WALKING OUT.
+Attend punctually and assist in keeping the ning hall clean and tidy.
+Don't throw food about: you would not